Fokoda799/airbnb-clone-project/README.md

 ### 🔐 Data Protection & Encryption

 Sensitive data (passwords, payment details) is **encrypted in storage and in transit**.

 - Prevents unauthorized access to user accounts and payment information.
 - Ensures secure communication between clients and the backend.

 ### 🧪 Security Testing

 Regular testing for **vulnerabilities and potential threats**.

 - Identifies and fixes security loopholes before they affect users.
 - Maintains trust and reliability of the platform.

+## **🤖 CI/CD Pipeline**

+A **CI/CD (Continuous Integration / Continuous Deployment) pipeline** automates the process of **building, testing, and deploying code**.
+This ensures that new features, bug fixes, and updates are delivered quickly and reliably, with minimal human error.

+### Why It’s Important

+- ⚡ **Faster Development**: Changes are automatically tested and deployed.
+- 🛡️ **Higher Quality**: Automated tests catch bugs before they reach production.
+- 📦 **Consistency**: Ensures the backend behaves the same across development, staging, and production environments.

+### Tools Used

+- 🐳 **Docker** – Containerization for consistent development and deployment environments.
+- 🤖 **GitHub Actions** – Automates building, testing, and deployment pipelines.
+- 🐍 **Django & DRF** – Integrated with pipelines for automatic testing of APIs.